Update: ‘In the U.S.’ sub-section of ‘100,000+ Taycans produced’ and ‘Price & Release Date’ updated.

 The automaker was quick to point out that many customers have racked up over 100,000 kilometers (62,137 miles) in their Taycans, with a transport entrepreneur from France having covered over 188,119 kilometers or nearly 117,000 miles on his Taycan 4S sans any major issues.

 Porsche shipped 34,801 units of the Taycan range globally in 2022, as per the brand announcement on January 12, 2023.
 Compared to its performance in 2021, sales of the four-door EV witnessed a slump of 16 percent, year-over-year.
-Porsche blames the decline on the limited availability of components and issues pertaining to the supply chain.
-In the U.S., Taycans sales declined 23% in 2022 to 7,271 units (2021: 9,419 units).
+Porsche blamed the decline on the limited availability of components and issues pertaining to the supply chain.

-In February 2023, Dr. Kjell Gruner, President and CEO, Porsche Cars North America, told Yahoo Finance that supplies were “really constrained” in 2022.
+In February 2023, Dr. Kjell Gruner, former President and CEO, Porsche Cars North America, told Yahoo Finance that supplies were “really constrained” in 2022.
 Demand for the Taycan is still very strong, Dr. Gruner added.
-He was confident that supply chain issues will be sorted out, but the situation doesn’t seem to have changed.
+Between January and September 2023, Porsche delivered 5,212 Taycans, a reduction of 9.7 percent YoY (Jan-Sept 2022: 5,212 units).

 The new Taycan should come with considerable performance improvements, software enhancements, added comfort and convenience features, and a slightly improved range.
 Although it falls behind the competition in terms of range, the refreshed Taycan is expected to remain a top contender among high-performance electric cars.